tuxdna/tuxdna.github.io/pages/machine-learning.md

           for every user u expressing preference for both i and j add the difference in u's preference for i and j to an average

-    SlopeOne Algorithm(u)
+    SlopeOne Algorithm(u: User)

-      for every item i the user u expresses no preference for for every item j that user u expresses a preference for find the average preference between j and i add this diff to u's preference value for j add this to a running average
+      for every item i for which u expresses no preference for every item j for which u expresses a preference find the average preference difference between j and i add this diff to u's preference value for j add this to a running average
        return the top items, raned by these averages